Leading Materials Testing Company Unveils Innovative Non-Destructive Testing Equipment

 Oct 18, 2022, 08:50 ET

-NEW YORK, Oct.
+OKLAHOMA CITY, Oct.
 18, 2022 /PRNewswire/ -- MP Machinery and Testing ("MPM"), a Praesidian Capital portfolio company, today announced the release of proprietary material testing equipment that non-destructively determines the material properties of in-service components and structures.
 MPM is a leading provider of advanced material testing products and services for the nuclear power & energy, steel, pipe, aerospace, defense, and transportation industries.

 The system has a variety of applications and is expected to significantly impact the pipeline testing industry.
 Enacted in 2022, the PHMSA Mega Rule requires that pipeline operators verify and maintain material documentation records and the maximum allowable operating pressure for all onshore transmission lines by 2035.
 The MPM system has been modified for this specific use and ensures efficient compliance with Mega Rule regulations.
 The testing equipment can also be modified for factory product line applications, laboratory applications, and failure analysis applications.